naman-singhal-025/ecom-analytics-recommendation-platform/README.md

 - Java 11+
 - Maven
 - MongoDB
-- Elasticsearch 7.x
+- Elasticsearch 7.x (local)
 - Redis
 - Kafka
 - Kibana (for analytics dashboards)
+- Logstash (for syncing data to Elastic Cloud)

 ### Running the Application

 1. Clone the repository
-2. Configure application properties in `src/main/resources/application.properties`
+2. Configure application properties in `src/main/resources/application.properties`, including endpoints for both local and/or Elastic Cloud Elasticsearch instances
+3. Configure Logstash to point to the appropriate Elasticsearch endpoints (local and/or cloud)
-3. Build the application: `mvn clean install`
+4. Build the application: `mvn clean install`
-4. Run the application: `mvn spring-boot:run`
+5. Run the application: `mvn spring-boot:run`

 ## API Endpoints